sjc200/google-contacts-share/README.md

 https://docs.google.com/spreadsheets/d/YOUR_SHEET_ID_HERE/edit
 ```

-The script will automatically create a tab named `contacts` with the required columns on first run.
+The script will automatically create the required tabs (`contacts` and `log`) on first run.
 Do not create columns manually.

 ### 2. Set up Apps Script — repeat for both accounts